Pathein: Geography and economy

 Lying at the western edge of the Ayeyarwady River delta, on the Pathein (Ngawan) River 118 mi west of Yangon, Pathein is accessible to large vessels and despite its distance from the ocean, it is the most important delta port outside of Yangon.
 The city is also a terminus of a branch of the main railroad line which connects it to Hinthada, Letpadan and Yangon.
 In the 1990s, the road network along the Irrawaddy to Monywa was improved.

 The coastline along the Bay of Bengal is surrounded by the Arakan Mountains.
 In the area is Inye Lake, 1.5 mi long and 1 mi wide, which is known for its fishing.
 There is also an offshore reef at Diamond Island that is popular with bathers.
 Diamond Island is also noted as a turtle breeding ground.

 The city is a rice-milling and export centre.
 Aside from several rice mills, the town has numerous sawmills and umbrella workshops.
 The colourful handmade parasols made in Pathein are widely known throughout Burma.
-They are known locally as "Pathein hti".
+They are known locally as Pathein hti.
 Pathein is also known for its pottery and colourful hand-made baskets and buckets.
 Among Pathein's most prominent industries also include production of salt, mats, and Pathein halawa.
 The textiles produced in Pathein Industrial Zone is, however, the largest industry economy of the city.
+After textiles, the main industry is the various rice mills that process agricultural produce from nearby villages and towns.

-The surrounding area of Pathein are employed in agriculture and primarily cultivates rice.
+The surrounding area outside Pathein are employed in agriculture and primarily cultivates rice.
 Other crops include sesames, groundnuts, jute, maize, pulse (legume)s, tobacco, chilies as well as a wide variety of fruits like banana and tamarind.